Ditectrev/Awesome-Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Study-Guide-Book-Course/README.md

 #### Service Level Agreements

-- **What are they?**
 Azure `SLAs` define the performance standards and availability guarantees for Azure services.

 - **Practical Example:**
   A high-availability application: